philsturgeon/tech-talks/draft/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-GraphQL is a newer concept, being released by Facebook publicly in 2015.
+## GraphQL is newer

+Released by Facebook publicly in 2015.

+Note: GraphQL is a query language specification collection of tools designed to operate over a single endpoint via HTTP

 ---

-REST was a dissertation published by Roy Fielding in 2000, popularized kinda by companies like Twitter in 2006.
+REST was a dissertation published by Roy Fielding in 2000

+Popularized (kinda) by companies like Twitter in 2006.

+Note: REST is an architectural concept for network-based software

+no official set of tools, has no specification, doesn't care if you use HTTP, AMQP, etc., and is designed to decouple an API from the client.
+The focus is on making APIs last for decades, instead of optimizing for performance.

+---

+## GraphQL is optimized for network performance

+---

+## REST is optimized for API longevity

+---

+Totally different goals

 ---